Skip to main content

 Supplies You’ll Need

 The supplies you need will be basic if you’re just starting.
 If you’re new to gardening, starting small is probably good, so you can do some trial and error before trying to grow a massive garden.
 Otherwise, it might get too overwhelming.
 Maybe start with 1-3 things and go from there.
-As far as supplies go, you’ll want to get the following:
+As far as supplies go, you’ll want to start with the following items:

 • Gardening gloves